jwoudenberg/blogpost-drag-and-drop/REVIEW_COPY.md

 # Drag & Drop without Draggables & Dropzones

-Drag & drop UIs have been around for a while, and so you would be forgiven for thinking they're a solved problem.
+Why is building drag & drop UIs so hard?
+They've have been around for a while, so you would be forgiven for thinking they're a solved problem.
 Certainly there's high quality libraries to help us build drag & drop UIs, and these days we even have an official HTML5 drag & drop API!
-Why then is building drag & drop UIs so hard?
+What's going on here?

 Having built some drag & drop UIs I've come to the conclusion a big part of the problem is our choice of tools.
 Those tools are the draggables and dropzones most libraries provide for building drag & drop interactions.
 Not using draggables and dropzones to build UIs often simplifies their construction massively.